dantleech/blog/content/posts/2025/10-13-verdun.md

 IPA beer, the pizzeria doesn't serve beer but I was adivsed to grab one from the bar next door, it's slightly cold.
 I'm staying with at a bed-and-breakfast for about €40 which is pretty reasonable.
-Today was a long day and my back hurts slightly, the laptop has 13% charge due, I think, to it being on.
-But the laptop at least survived the trauma that was inflicted on it a few hours ago.
+Today was a long day and my back hurts slightly, the laptop has 13% charge due, I think, to it being on in my bag.
+But the laptop at least survived the trauma that was inflicted on it a few hours ago and it was perhaps that that "woke it up".

 I rolled out of bed at around 7am and started transferring my stuff across the room as I changed for breakfast.
 The breakfast was €14 and in retrospect I